FYI Legislation and FAQ

 The link to the Notice of Funding Availability can be found here.

 Many folks may have missed this news because this was announced on Inauguration Day, a very busy day for our Country.
-This funding announcement includes the competitive portion of both FY 2020 and 2021 Appropriations Acts.
+This funding announcement includes the competitive portion of both FYI 2020 and 2021 Appropriations Acts.
 In each of those years, at the request of foster youth and homeless youth, Congress allotted $25 million for the Family Unification Program funding.
 Appropriators then split that funding into three pots:

-1. $5 million for vouchers distributed on a competitive basis to prevent separation or accelerate reunification for child welfare-involved families.
+$5 million for vouchers distributed on a competitive basis to prevent separation or accelerate reunification for child welfare-involved families.

 HUD issued the $5 million for family vouchers from FY 2020 funding in early 2020.
 HUD is due to release the $5 million from the FY 2021 bill in the spring.
 These Notices will be offered in the traditional, competitive award process.

-On October 6, 2020, HUD issued PIH Notice 2020-28 to inform PHAs that $10 million in non-competitive funding is available for all PHAs capable of administering Housing Choice Vouchers to request “on demand” vouchers in increments as small as one to serve homeless or at risk foster youth and recent alumni of care.
+On October 6, 2020, HUD issued PIH Notice 2020-28 to inform PHAs that $10 million in non-competitive funding is available for all PHAs capable of administering Housing Choice Vouchers to request “on-demand” vouchers in increments as small as one to serve homeless or at risk foster youth and recent alumni of care.
 PIH Notice 2020-28 supersedes the first iteration of FYI which drew vouchers from the Tenant Protection Account and ended the FUP/non-FUP bifurcation which prohibited PHAs with a history of FUP from applying for FYI.
 This Notice increases the number of FYI vouchers a PHA can request annually to 50 and tweaks youth eligibility slightly to remove an income for working youth.
 To read more about that notice, click here.
-HUD plans to issue the remaining $10 million of non-competitive FYI funding in the spring.
+HUD plans to issue the remaining $10 million non-competitive FYI funding in the spring.

-Obviously, HUD hopes that communities will attempt to accurately forecast the number of youth who will immediately utilize these vouchers - and that PCWAs and other community partners are doing everything they can to identify and expand the pool of landlords in their community willing to rent to FYI youth.
+HUD hopes that communities will attempt to accurately forecast the number of youth who will immediately utilize these vouchers - and that PCWAs and other community partners are doing everything they can to identify and expand the pool of landlords willing to rent to FYI youth.
 PHAs should not request more vouchers than they will need as additional vouchers in smaller amounts can always be requested through HUD’s non-competitive FYI funding.

 For more questions, please visit HUD’s FYI information page which you can access here.